gleal42/cub3d/README.md

 To extract the text there are several things to consider:

--Tabs need to be replaced with 4 spaces (Thank you [Dimitri](https://github.com/DimitriDaSilva)) for the tip.
+- Tabs need to be replaced with 4 spaces (Thank you [Dimitri](https://github.com/DimitriDaSilva)) for the tip.

--If there is a line break in the middle of the map strings we need to be able to identify it (for this reason using the libft ft_split function may not be the best option).
+- If there is a line break in the middle of the map strings we need to be able to identify it (for this reason using the libft ft_split function may not be the best option).

 But the process of extraction is really flexible.
 You could extract the whole thing to a string and then add an improved split that doesnt ignore if there are multiple line breaks, you could use linked lists instead of reallocating an array of strings constantly, you could even do reallocs letter by letter.
 It's up to you.